microsoft/dstoolkit-mlops-v2/README.md

-# DSToolkit MLOps V2 Refresh
+# DSToolkit MLOps v1 Refresh - Model Factory

 ## About this repo